2018 Abu Dhabi Grand Prix: Practice

 Max Verstappen was fastest in first practice, Valtteri Bottas was fastest in second practice and Lewis Hamilton was fastest in third practice.

 Qualifying

 Lewis Hamilton set the fastest time in qualifying followed by Mercedes teammate Valtteri Bottas and the Ferrari of Sebastian Vettel.

 Race

 Hamilton won the race from pole position with Vettel and Max Verstappen completing the podium.
 On the first lap at turn 9 Nico Hülkenberg overtook Romain Grosjean at turn 8 at the end of the back straight.
 Grosjean was pushed off the track by the move but tried to still make turn 9 alongside Hülkenberg.
 Not realizing that Grosjean was still on his inside, Hülkenberg attempted to take the normal line through turn 9 and his rear right tire ran over Grosjean's front left.
 This caused the Renault R.S.18 to flip and barrel roll into the barriers to the left of turn 9, thus sending the race into a safety car situation, the first such instance in the Abu Dhabi Grand Prix since 2012.
+Hülkenberg quipped on the radio that he was "hanging like a cow" since his car was upside-down.